AI Summary

 To set up form-wide survey functionality, go to Settings » Surveys and Polls in the form builder.

-From here, check the box next to Enable Survey Reporting.
+From here, turn on the Enable Survey Reporting option.

 Enabling Survey Reporting for Individual Fields (Advanced Option)